 Don't enter any passphrase if you want to use the key for passwordless SSH login.

-Related: How to implement passwordless SSH authentication
+Related: How to set up passwordless SSH authentication

 5. Your public and private SSH key pair will be created and saved in the location you previously specified.